mtkimmins/LTSDM_hack/README.md

 - Reddit -- general confirmation and guide howto (https://www.reddit.com/r/toddlers/comments/1hm9kzs/hack_the_little_tikes_dream_machine/)

 # PROLOGUE
 This is a good place to define some expectations and goals.
 Firstly, this will serve as a catalogue of my efforts to make a custom LTSDM book cartridge for my own daughter.
 If successful, I will not be accepting requests to make custom book cartridges for others.
 Since this journal is a legal grey area as it is, distributing custom content beyond this guide I feel is plainly illegal.
 This will simply serve as a a point of reference for modifying existing book cartridges to those with the urge, creativity, and determination to create a custom book cartridge themselves for personal use.
 I will attempt to reverse engineer the cartridge data, provide my tools here, and give as much description of the data (although likely vague) as open-source material for others to refer to.
 I hope my own pathway to success (hopefully) will enable others to make personal projects for their own children.
 Explicitely, I cannot show raw data on the chip to the public, so I will have to coach others through personal extractions to get their own modification blueprint, analysis and interpretation, and programming to make changes.
+Hopefully, I can figure out how to reduce the data analysis to something modifiable -- like a data map or something -- without breaching any laws.

 As this project is toeing the line of legality, a request: